purimsq/Flex-Buses/replit.md

-# BusBooking App - Replit Configuration
+# Flex Bus App - Replit Configuration

 ## Overview

-BusBooking is a client-side web application for booking bus tickets.
+Flex Bus is a client-side web application for booking bus tickets.
 It's built as a single-page application (SPA) using vanilla HTML, CSS, and JavaScript with no backend dependencies.
-The app provides a complete bus booking experience including search, seat selection, passenger details, and payment processing - all simulated on the frontend.
+The app provides a complete bus booking experience including search, seat selection, passenger details, and payment processing - all simulated on the frontend with enhanced security validation.

 ## System Architecture